Real Estate in Mexico

 We asked foreigners in Mexico what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Mexico by using online real estate websites, such as Inmuebles24, Lamudi, and Vivanuncios, which offer a wide selection of properties for sale and rent.
 Additionally, expats can contact local real estate agents who specialize in helping foreigners find homes in Mexico.
 Expats can also search for homes in Mexico by attending open houses and visiting neighborhoods to get a better feel for the area.
-Finally, expats can join online expat forums and ask for advice from other expats who have already gone through the process of finding a home in Mexico," explained one person living in Mexico.
+Finally, expats can join online expat forums and ask for advice from other expats who have already gone through the process of finding a home in Mexico," said one person in Mexico.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.